missing-atabey/TheCensusAndItsLabels/README.md

 # TheCensusAndItsLabels
-Project data pertaining to an analysis of census information over the last hundred years, and how the changing labels on the census have affected population sizes
+Project data pertaining to an analysis of census information over the last hundred years, and how the changing labels on the census may have affected population sizes